ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/grafana/config.md

     serviceTagsColumn:   <string>    # service tags column.
 This is expected to be a map type.
 ```

-### Query Aliases
+### Column Aliases

-Column aliasing is a convenient way to query your data.
+Column aliasing is a convenient way to query your data under different names and types.
 With aliasing, you can take a nested schema and flatten it so it can be easily selected in Grafana.

 Aliasing may be relevant to you if: